fernanipmo/CFTICCD3820611/Mod04/ZZ-lab/Lab 04 Constructing a polyglot data solution_fpm.md

 #### Task 1: Update library with the Cosmos SDK and references

+1. In the **Visual Studio Code** window, access the shortcut menu or right-click or activate the shortcut menu for the Explorer pane, and then select **Open in Terminal**.

-1. Using a terminal, change your context to the **AdventureWorks.Context** folder:
+2. At the open command prompt, enter the following command, and then select Enter to switch your terminal context to the **AdventureWorks.Context** folder:

    CodeCopy